Lyle’s Christmas Cake

 Method

-- Add the raisins, cranberries, prunes, cherries, candied peel and nuts.
+- Combine the whisky or brandy, the orange juice and zest, vanilla, 1 tablespoon of Lyle’s Golden Syrup and the mixed spice in a large saucepan, and shake to mix.- Add the raisins, cranberries, prunes, cherries, candied peel and nuts.
 Stir, bring to just under the boil, then reduce the heat down to a simmer and gently cook for 5 minutes, stirring once or twice, until all the liquid has been absorbed and the fruit has plumped up.
 Leave to cool.

 - Preheat the oven to 140°C/120° Fan, 275°F, Gas 1 with the shelf set on the middle.